2024-2025 Course Catalog

 a.
 ECON 223, Quantitative Decision Making

 b.
-STAT 255, Statistics for Data Science (calculus required as a prereq)
+STAT 255, Statistics for Data Science

 c.
-6-units in Business Analytics electives
+6-units of Business Analytics electives

 d.
 6-units of BUEN elective